arksenu/code-executor/README.md

 # Code Interpreter API

 An MVP implementation of an isolated code execution service that mirrors the OpenAI Code Interpreter run semantics.
-The API accepts untrusted code for Python, Node.js, Ruby, and PHP, executes it inside hardened containers, and returns structured results including stdout/stderr streams and signed artifact URLs.
+The API accepts untrusted code for Python, Node.js, Ruby, PHP, and Go, executes it inside hardened containers, and returns structured results including stdout/stderr streams and signed artifact URLs.

 ## Features